mimiyin/choreographic-interventions-s18/README.md

       * [Avoidance](https://www.youtube.com/watch?v=cqGyFiEXXIQ)
       * [Line](https://www.youtube.com/watch?v=aOd0PtgS8KU)
    * Everyone: Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
 What does a framework for movement look like?
 What are the parameters of choreography?
-   * Everyone: Review Chapters 0 and complete Chapter 1 of the Workbook
+   * Everyone: Review Chapters 0 and complete sections 1.0 - 1.3 of Chapter 1 of the Workbook

 ***